-The Adjutant read the minutes of the September general meeting.
+The Adjutant read the minutes of the November general meeting.
 There was a motion and second to approve those minutes as read.
 The motion was carried.

-The Adjutant read the minutes of the September Executive Board meeting.
+The Adjutant read the minutes of the November Executive Board meeting.
 There was a motion and second to approve those minutes as read.
 The motion was carried.

 2nd Vice Robb Hanke: No Report

 3rd Vice Jerry Smith: Jerry provided a year-end report detailing the activities of the Post 288 Honor Guard.
 He reported that the Post 288 Honor Guard participated in 32 Military Funeral Honors in 2019; about one every 10 days and a three-hour commitment for each member for each funeral.
 Jerry recognized Lew Holtzclaw for having participated in 29 of the 32 Military Funeral Honors the Post participated in during 2019.

 Finance Officer Dennis Loberger: Dennis reported on Post revenues and expenditures for the month of November.
 He also reported on all Post bank accounts to include Checking, CD's, Money Market, Bar and Building Fund accounts.

 Motion and second to approve the Finance Report.
 Motion carried.

 Bar Report Rick Seifert: All work on the bar finished except for Economy Glass.
 Not a great month for rentals but a very good fish fry.
 Rick also introduced two new bartenders Tyler Wittock and Kristin Burkhart.
 Rick also reported on bar revenues and expenditures for the month of November.

 Motion and second to approve the Bar Report.
 Motion carried.